openwms/org.openwms.wms.receiving/README.md

 # Purpose
 The purpose of the Receiving service is to handle goods receipts.
 It offers an API to create incoming orders, so called Receiving Orders
 (expected receipts).
-These kind of receipts are announced before goods are received.
-In contrast, blind receipts are also supported.
+This kind of receipts are announced before the actual goods are received.
+Blind receipts are supported as well.
 Those don't require any announcements and allow to capture goods that are not expected to receive.

 # Resources